nobodynovember/SpatialGPT/README.md

 Fill in your API key at Line 12 of the file: GPT/api.py.

 ## Run SpatialGPT
  Ensure that the PYTHONPATH environment variable includes all necessary module directories (e.g., the project root) so that Python can locate internal packages like vln module.

+ Then run:
 ```bash
 bash scripts/gpt4o.sh
 ```